 As previously mentioned, vitamin E oil is intensely moisturizing, making it far more beneficial than it is detrimental.

-The main concern surrounding vitamin E oil is its interaction with blood thinners, statins, and certain chemotherapy drugs, as it can lead to an increased risk of bleeding.
+The main concern surrounding vitamin E is its interaction with blood thinners, statins, and certain chemotherapy drugs, as it can lead to an increased risk of bleeding when taken orally.
 If you’re undergoing any of these treatments, it’s best to consult your doctor before adding vitamin E oil to your nail routine.

 The Best Nail Products Made With Vitamin E